gotchoices/MyCHIPs/doc/Project/Agent_Model.md

 efficiency of a private credit network in actual operation.

 Examples Include:
-- The more you have, the less you spend
+- The more you have, the more you spend
 - The less you have, the less you spend
 - If you have too little, you will try to earn more or find better income streams
 - How much savings are you comfortable with?